 To rename a bookmark, open the bookmarks panel, then tap the Edit button to enter edit mode.
 When you tap on a bookmark in edit mode, it will let you rename it.
 You can also reorder the list of bookmarks in edit mode.

-To move the bookmark to a different chapter, navigate to the new chapter, then open the bookmarks panel and tap the update button (
+To move the bookmark to a different chapter, navigate to the new chapter, then open the bookmarks panel and tap the update button () to the right of the bookmark.

 You can move a bookmark to a different place in the same chapter without going to the bookmarks panel by tapping the bookmark icon in the left margin then dragging the bookmark up or down.

 Long-pressing text in a chapter will select the text and bring up the annotation menu.
-The first button on the annotation menu is Mark (
+The first button on the annotation menu is Mark (), which allows you to highlight or underline the selected text.

-After tapping Mark, you can choose a different color or style by pressing Style (
+After tapping Mark, you can choose a different color or style by pressing Style () in the annotation menu.
+When you’re done, tap away from the annotation menu and the mark to close it.

 To change or delete a mark you’ve already created, tap lightly on the mark, and the annotation menu will appear again.
-The Remove button (
+The Remove button () will delete the mark (and any notes, tags, notebooks, or links attached to it).

 There are several other buttons in the annotation menu:

-All has all of the marks and notes you’ve created in Gospel Library, with the newest on top.
-You can use All to review what you’ve been marking or studying recently or to go back in time and find something from a long time ago.
+Annotations has all of the marks and notes you’ve created in Gospel Library, with the newest on top.
+You can use the Annotations section to review what you’ve been marking or studying recently or to go back and find something from a long time ago.

 Tags has the list of any tags you’ve created.
 From here, you can browse content you’ve tagged or manage your list of tags.